andreaspacher/academic-publishers/README.md

 ## Purpose

-A list of academic publishers and their scholarly journals.
+To generate a list of academic publishers and their scholarly journals through webscraping.

 The main result is contained in the `Output`-folder in the form of two CSV-documents (the final `allpublishers`-csv-file and the `alljournals`-csv-list).

-The results are also visible at https://ooir.org/journals/.
+One can also browse through the results at https://ooir.org/journals/.

 ## Data Sources